-PADM 598, Public Service Internship: Students without previous public or nonprofit experience are required to take this course within the first year of study or 18 units whichever comes first.
-Other students may take this course as part of their program of study with advanced approval of the program director.
+Students without previous public or nonprofit experience are required to take PADM 598, Public Service Internship, within the first year of study or 18 units (whichever comes first).
+This course is classified as an elective.
+Other students may take the internship course as an elective with advance approval by the program director.